Can We Build a Monolithic Model for Fake Image Detection? SICA: Semantic-Induced Constrained Adaptation for Unified-Yet-Discriminative Artifact Feature Space Reconstruction: Conclusion

 \section{Conclusion}

 In conclusion, this paper identifies artifact feature space collapse as the primary obstacle to achieving high-performance monolithic Fake Image Detection.
 By introducing Semantic-Induced Constrained Adaptation (SICA), we effectively reconstruct a unified-yet-discriminative artifact feature space.
-Comprehensive evaluations on the proposed \textit{OpenMMSec} dataset demonstrate that SICA outperforms current state-of-the-art methods and validates the efficacy of leveraging high-level semantics as structural priors.
+Comprehensive evaluations on our newly constructed OpenMMSec benchmark—the first large-scale FID dataset comprising over 330K samples across 98 fine-grained faking types—demonstrate that SICA outperforms current state-of-the-art methods and validates the efficacy of leveraging high-level semantics as structural priors.
 Our work provides a promising and scalable paradigm for real-world universal image forensics.